ladybug-tools/spider-gbxml-viewers-for-openstudio/README.md

 In order to test "embeddable_gbxml_editor.html" files with OpenStudio, copy a file into the ```bin``` folder of your OpenStudio installation.
 Start a new session and the file will appear the next time you invoke the gbXML Viewer from the geometry tab.

-See the OpenStudio Advanced Tutorial [Working with gbXML]( http://nrel.github.io/OpenStudio-user-documentation/tutorials/tutorial_gbxmlimport/ )for more details.
+See the OpenStudio Advanced Tutorial [Working with gbXML]( http://nrel.github.io/OpenStudio-user-documentation/tutorials/tutorial_gbxmlimport/ ) for more details.

 ## [Spider gbXML Viewer test page]( https://www.ladybug.tools/spider-gbxml-viewers-for-openstudio/spider-gbxml-viewer-for-openstudio-2-9-0/v-0-06-00/embeddable-in-iframe-core.html )